shure-dev/logllm/README.md

 ## Features

 - Automatically extracts code from Jupyter Notebook files.
-- Sends extracted code to OpenAI for processing.
+- Sends extracted code to OpenAI to get experimental conditions.
 - Logs responses to Weights & Biases (W&B) for easy tracking and analysis.
 - Simplifies the workflow for researchers and data scientists.